-See the saws specs, further down this page for the exact dimensions that the DW743 flip over saw will get through with ease.
+See the saws specs, further down this page for the exact dimensions that this saw will get through with ease.

 Wood is not the only material either; the writer regularly cuts various plastic sheets, sections and even pipes.

-I have also remodeled an 'industrial chic' office complex that specified a LOT of aluminum sections and checker plate sheets.
-Miles and miles of aluminum which the DW743 flip over saw handled admirably.
+I have also remodeled an 'industrial chic' office complex that specified a LOT of aluminum sections and checker plate sheets—miles and miles of aluminum which the DW743 handled admirably.
 The special Aluminum cutting blades are not for the faint hearted though, as they produce a fair amount of noise and the material needs a firm hand, but the smooth clean cuts were awesome.

 - Versatile and adaptable, making it suitable for most jobs

 - Reliable, tough and capable of working in harsh conditions